Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Newick format tree strings are written to the stdout.
 If multiple, equally parsimonious trees are found, they will be written to stdout separated with newlines.

+If an ascii representation of the tree is requested, this will be written to the stdout along with tree newick strings.

 stderr
 ^^^^^^

 Descriptive log information is written to the stderr.
 This information includes that command that was used to execute ``cctk CRISPRtree``, the weighted parsimony score of the most parsimonious tree identified, and the order in which arrays were processed to create each most parsimonious tree.
 Array order information can be used to recreate the same tree with different graphical settings without needing to repeat a search across many trees (as described in the :ref:`tree-fix-order` section.)

+If redundant acquisition events were found involving more than 2 arrays, the Evvent number and corresponding arrays will be written to stderr.

 .. _tree-advanced: